assadounto/react-app/README.md

 # React App

-This is the a calculator app in development with react
+This is a calculator app in development with react

 ### [Live Demo Link](https://assadounto.github.io/react-app)